Groundhog

 Students on a college campus tear down posters of Jewish children held hostage by Hamas.

-Go back to Poland! a young man shrieks, his face hidden behind a mask, when a handful of students resist the removal of the posters.
+Go back to Poland! a young man shrieks, his face hidden behind a mask.
+He’s screaming at a handful of students who are trying to stop the removal of the posters.

 *